-If you’ve accidentally written incorrect data to a Delta Lake table in Databricks, you can potentially recover the table using Delta Lake’s time travel feature.
-Time travel allows you to access previous versions of a Delta table, making it possible to revert to a point before the incorrect data was written.
+To illustrate, you write incorrect data to a Delta Lake table in Databricks.
+Using Time travel you can correct it.
+Time travel lets you access earlier versions of a Delta table.
+This makes it possible to revert to a point before the incorrect data was written.

 Databricks Delta Time travel